gluwa/ccnext-testnet-bridge-examples/bridge-offchain-worker/README.md

 ## What is an Offchain Worker

-An Offchain Worker is an script responsible for watching the state of a _source chain_ (in this case, Sepolia) as well as the Creditcoin _execution chain_.
-It submits _oracle queries_ and interacts with our _Universal Smart Contract_ on Creditcoin in response to specific events on each chain.
+An Offchain Worker is an script responsible for watching the state of a _source chain_ (in this case, Sepolia) and in more complex setups also Creditcoin's chain.
+It queries to our _Universal Smart Contract_ on Creditcoin in response to specific events on each chain.
 With an offchain worker, all the end user needs to do is sign a single transaction on the source chain kicking off cross-chain interaction.

-Our offchain worker will listen to events from the following sources:
+Our offchain worker will listen to `TokenBurned` events on the source chain and in response will attempt to generate the necessary proofs to then forward to the USC contract on Creditcoin.

-1. `burn` transfer events which are emitted by our test `ERC20` contract on Sepolia.
-When our worker detects this, they create an oracle query to request a proof of the token burn from the Creditcoin Decentralized Oracle.

-2. `queryProofVerified` events which are emitted by the prover contract on Creditcoin.
-Each of these events signals that a query has finished being proven by the Creditcoin Decentralized Oracle.
-When our worker detects this, it submits a request to our _bridge proxy contract_ to finalize the bridging process by minting the tokens we burned on Sepolia onto Creditcoin.

-3. `mint` events which are emitted by our _bridge proxy contract_.
-This signals that all bridged tokens have finished minting and we can drop any local records related to the bridged transaction.

 ## External dependencies